Am1rreza/Am1rreza/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on (https://github.com/Am1rreza/Discussion-App)
+- 🔭 I’m currently working on (https://github.com/Am1rreza/Inventory-React-App)
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Next JS
 - 📫 How to reach me : amirrezamousavi9130@gmail.com
 - ✨ All of my projects are available here at (https://github.com/Am1rreza)
 - 🔗 My LinkedIn profile (http://linkedin.com/in/amirreza-mousavifard)